schymane/MassBank-documentation/developer_documentation.md

 # Release strategy of MassBank-web

 ## Main branches
-We use two main branches, `master` and `dev`.
-All development should happen in `dev` and we define every commit to `master` to be a release.
-When the source code in the `dev` branch reaches a stable point and is ready to be released, all of the changes should be merged back into `master` somehow and then tagged with a release number.
+We use two main branches, `main` and `dev`.
+All development should happen in `dev` and we define every commit to `main` to be a release.
+When the source code in the `dev` branch reaches a stable point and is ready to be released, all of the changes should be merged back into `main` somehow and then tagged with a release number.
 How this is done in detail will be discussed further on.
 To use all of the command lines below the [github/hub](https://docs.docker.com/install/linux/docker-ce/ubuntu/) tool is required.

 ## Supporting branches